| Students

 Donald

-Wayne Viney recieved the Ph.D. in philosophy from the University
+Wayne Viney received the Ph.D. in philosophy from the University

 of Oklahoma in 1982.
 He is professor of philosophy